srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 * Kubernetes service deployed on top of Cluster
 * Linux clients to simulate connections to k8s service (4 clients)

 Courtesy of MetalLB, Kubernetes nodes establish BGP sessions with Leaf switches.
-Through the BGP sessions the IP addresses of the exposed services (loadBalancerIPs, commonly known as Virtual IPs or VIPs for short) are announced to the IP fabric.
+The IP addresses of the exposed services (loadBalancerIPs, commonly known as Virtual IPs or VIPs for short) are announced to the IP fabric through the BGP sessions.

 ### Kubernetes Service